pdc-marketing-it/xdata-leads-api-docs/README.md

 }
 ```

-As stated above, Consents are to be given for each reason explicitly by the customer. `null` or `""` does not equal to an `OptOut`!
+As stated above, Consents are to be given explicitly by the customer. `null` or `""` does not equal to an `OptOut`!

 ### Vehicle Object